How to Heal Yourself – 5 ways

 3. Allow Yourself to Feel

-Allowing yourself to feel doesn’t mean drowning in emotion.
-It means setting aside safe, intentional moments to acknowledge what’s inside — sadness, anger, grief, disappointment, or even relief.
-You might do this through journaling, speaking with someone you trust, or sitting quietly with yourself.
+Allowing yourself to feel means giving yourself permission to sit with your emotions.
+Take time to feel your sadness, anger, grief, disappointment, or even relief.
+You can do this through journaling, talking it out with a friend, or sitting quietly with yourself.

 Final Thoughts